sidharth1211/KukuFM_StarWars/README.md

 Hooks Such as useEffect. useState, useParams have been used to get data from api endpoing and manipulation.

-Apart from that I've also used React-bootstrap for building a modula and an attractive UI.
+Apart from that I've also used React-bootstrap for building a modular and an attractive UI.

-This Web app can also be viewed in Mobile screen and I've added size adjustments for different screens.
+This Web app can also be viewed in Mobile screens as I've added size adjustments for different screens.

 Steps to run the code on localhost: